We welcome everybody to Dadford Road, camping near Silverstone.

 This makes it very difficult for wheelchairs and push chairs. .
 It’s fine to walk along, just not an easy mission to push a pushchair or wheelchair.

-We would not recommended wheelchairs, electric scooters or push chairs be pushed down the road.
+We would not recommend wheelchairs, electric scooters or push chairs be pushed down the road.
 This is a busy and fast road (particularly at main events when people have been watching fast cars!)
 Your safety is important and so please bear this in mind.
 Silverstone may have disabled sites that are better for your needs.

 Charging Electric Scooter Batteries – you could book and electric hook up pitch for F1/MotoGP, but note the very long walk and that we don’t recommend scooters are suitable to get to Silverstone easily – see above.
-We may be able to help you charge batteries on our gate at your own risk, please email to discuss – email@example.com
+We may be able to help you charge batteries on our gate at your own risk, please email to discuss – [email protected] We will do our best to help if we can.

 DISABLED TOILET AND SHOWER